rigAITe/rigAITe/README.md

 - 💞️ I’m looking to collaborate on interesting Project
 - 📫 You can reach me through aitboy18@gmail.com

-NOTE: All of my mobile development project are Private kindly get in touch to access them.
+NOTE: All my mobile development project are Private kindly get in touch to access them.

 <!---
 rigAITe/rigAITe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.